benweru/Strathmover/README.md

 ### Known Issues

-- Booking history may not fetch correctly for some users.
-Investigations are ongoing.
-- Bookings may not appear in home screen for some users.
-Investigations are still ongoing.
+- Route on home screen not redirecting.
+Work in progress
+- Project structure not well defined in readme.
+- Bus Map implementation in Booking Screen.
+Investigations Ongoing.
+- Cancel/ Completed not functional on home screen yet.
+Work in progress
+- Time sensitivity on fetching bookings in home screen.
+Work in progress

 ### Screenshots